 Initially, Sang and I were motivated by the fact that the underutilization of geothermal energy in Indonesia is more than an academic question.

-Two years ago, through the momentous Paris Agreement of 2015, world leaders vowed to keep global warming below 2°C this century.
+Three years ago, through the momentous Paris Agreement of 2015, world leaders vowed to keep global warming below 2°C this century.
 Since then, the far more difficult question of how rapidly industrializing countries will sustainably lift their poorest people out of the trenches of often crippling poverty stands to be one of the largest challenges facing our generation.
-In this light, the challenge of geothermal development in Indonesia provides an exemplary case study.
+In this light, the issue of geothermal development in Indonesia provides an exemplary case study.

-Indonesia’s failure to develop its geothermal resources would most likely result in the country’s burgeoning electricity demand being met instead by coal power, exacerbating all of these problems, and disproportionately affecting the welfare of its most marginalized peoples.
+Indonesia’s failure to develop its geothermal resources would most likely result in the country’s burgeoning electricity demand being met instead by coal power—exacerbating all of these problems—and disproportionately affecting the welfare of its most marginalized peoples.

 In light of all of these issues, Sang and I were mystified: why hasn’t Indonesia taken advantage of geothermal energy, which provides clean, safe, domestic, and reliable electricity?

-With my teammate Sang completing a dual Honours degree in Finance and Economics over at McGill, I thought our complementary skill-sets would help us to approach this problem from a multidisciplinary perspective.
+With my teammate Sang completing a dual Honours degree in Finance and Economics over at McGill, I thought our complementary skillsets would help us to approach this problem from a multidisciplinary perspective.
 We received support and encouragement from UBC’s Centre for Community and Engaged Learning (CCEL) and Sauder S3i, including workshops and one-on-one coaching.

-While our research began like a normal research paper would, we were encouraged to get out there and talk with actual experts working on the problem.
+While our research began as a normal research paper would, we were encouraged to get out there and talk with actual experts working on the problem.
 This was an illuminating experience for both of us.
 As an introvert, I’ve gained the confidence to talk with new people for the first time—it turns out that even ‘experts’ are usually very enthusiastic to share their experience and insight with relative beginners!

-The chance to interview experts, ranging from geothermal scientists and consultants, to renewable energy development specialists and UN sustainability advisors, was invaluable.
+The chance to interview experts, ranging from geothermal scientists and consultants to renewable energy development specialists and UN sustainability advisors, was invaluable.

-Through this process, we discovered three main problem areas in Indonesian geothermal development.
+Through this process, we discovered three main problem areas in Indonesian geothermal development:

-The technical barrier to geothermal development lies in the fact that the scientific data necessary to make accurate assessment of geothermal energy potential at specific locations is limited in much of the country—and that furthermore, the data that is available is often not standardized, increasing the uncertainty in such estimates.
+The technical barrier to geothermal development lies in the fact that the scientific data necessary to make an accurate assessment of geothermal energy potential at specific locations is limited in much of the country—and that furthermore, the data that is available is often not standardized, increasing the uncertainty in such estimates.

 Financially, geothermal energy, while cost competitive with coal over the entire lifespan of the plant—and even oftentimes cheaper—requires a significant upfront cost, similar to investments in the mining industry.